 Take an early morning or late afternoon hot air balloon ride over the gorge!

 Just enjoy the views!

 Where to Stay

-The Inn at Houghton Creek-This cozy hotel is in Houghton, NY, just outside the entrance to Houghton College.
+The Inn at Houghton Creek-This cozy hotel is in Houghton, NY, just outside the entrance to Houghton University.
 It is very affordable, and located close to Letchworth State Park.

 Glen Iris Inn-This beautiful inn is right in the heart of Letchworth State Park.
 It is open seasonally, from May-October.
 They also have several guest houses you can rent and a second lodge.

 Letchworth Pines-They have pizza, burgers, and daily specials including Mexican Mondays and Fish Fry Fridays.
 They even have live music, an arcade, and bowling.